Go Ahead… Try To Imagine Asking For Help As An LBGTQ+ Individual

-First, you would start your search for recovery assistance knowing that – sadly – you are almost as likely to encounter discrimination and homophobia in the addiction recovery community as you are in the rest of the “straight” world.
+First, begin the search for recovery assistance knowing that – sadly – as a member of LGBTQ+ community, one is likely to encounter discrimination and homophobia in the addiction recovery community as one is in the rest of the “straight” world.
 A few recovery facilities don’t even offer rehab or counseling services to gay people.

 Among the facilities that are more compassionate and see all people with substance abuse problems as fellow human beings and deserving of help, many other problems exist.
-For example, the question that arises for many LBGTQ+ addicts is, “Will the doctors, psychologists, and counselors at this facility ‘speak my language,’ and be able to relate to me and the pressures that formed my identity and contributed to me seeking relief from them in substance abuse?”
+For example, the question that arises for many LBGTQ+ addicts is, “Will the doctors, psychologists, and counselors at this facility ‘speak the same language,’ and be able to relate to LGBT patient, and pressures that formed patient’s identity and push them seeking relief from that pressure in substance abuse?”

-Further imagine that you’re a homeless gay teenager and find a recovery facility, and the first thing the counselor does is to suggest “family therapy.”
-Well, if you’re like one in four homeless gay kids in America, the whole reason you are homeless in the first place is that your family threw you out of the house when you “came out” to them as gay.
+Further imagine that one is a homeless gay teenager and find a recovery facility, and the first thing the counselor does is to suggest “family therapy.”
+Well, if one is like one in four homeless gay kids in America, the whole reason they are homeless in the first place is that the family threw them out of the house when they “came out” to the family as gay.
 Or imagine being an adult and being told that your life partner “doesn’t qualify” for family therapy during your recovery because they’re the same sex as you.

-Imagine that you identify as gender non-binary and you are expected to develop a trusting relationship with a counselor who just doesn’t get that you prefer to be referred to as “they” rather than “he” or “she.”
+Imagine that their identify as gender non-binary and they are expected to develop a trusting relationship with a counselor who just doesn’t get that one prefers to be referred to as “they” rather than “he” or “she.”

-Finally, imagine that you are active in the LGBTQ+ “scene” and that many of your social activities take place in clubs that are filled with alcohol and drugs.
-When your counselor suggests that after you leave rehab you should try to not associate with other addicts, what do you do?
-Abandon your whole community of friends and try to find a whole new set of sober friends, all while trying to stay sober yourself?
-That’s a lot to handle, and an additional pressure that merely adds to the ones you’re already under.
+Finally, imagine that one is active in the LGBTQ+ “scene” and that many of the social activities take place in clubs that are filled with alcohol and drugs.
+When the counselor suggests that after leaving the rehab one should try not to associate with other addicts, what do they do?
+Abandon the whole community of friends and try to find a whole new set of sober friends, all while trying to stay sober oneself?
+That’s a lot to handle, and an additional pressure that merely adds to the ones an addict person is already under.

 All of the above issues are just an “exercise of imagination” for those who are not LBGTQ+.
-If you are, you already know about these pressures.
-You live with them every day.
+But for those who is, they already know about these pressures.
+One may live with them every day.

-This article is for you, or for those who love you, and who want to help you get the recovery assistance you need.
-In the article we will examine some of the facts and science surrounding what it’s like to deal with substance abuse in the LBGTQ+ community.
-We’ll also share some of the Good News – that there ARE abundant addiction recovery resources out there specially designed for people who identify as other than heterosexual.
+This article wants to help and get the recovery assistance one needs.
+In the article some of the facts and science surrounding what it’s like to deal with substance abuse in the LBGTQ+ community is observed.
+Some of the Good News – that there ARE abundant addiction recovery resources out there specially designed for people who identify as other than heterosexual will be also shared.

 Substance abuse is a huge problem within the LGBTQ+ community and is much more common than in any other demographic.
 As many as 30% within the LGBTQ+ community abuse substances, compared to 9% in the heterosexual population.